Getting traffic is just one part of the marketing equation. To generate sales and grow your business, you need to convert that traffic into customers.

 Online users generally don’t like to divulge more information than they need to.
 Requiring too many fields creates friction for visitors, which increases the likelihood of them bouncing.

 Keep the number of fields on your form to a minimum and only include those that are necessary to accomplish your goal.
+You also can use order forms templates that are pre-built for your needs.

 For example, if you’re a SaaS-based business, you might require just an email address on your landing pages.